DukeAML/FML/algDev/db/DB_instructions.md

 This line, taken from the primer script, imports the credentials from the credentials.py file and plugs them into the `psycopg2.connect()` function.

 ### Fetching Information From the DB
 To fetch data from the DB, you can use the `wrapper.py` script.
-Right now, the only implemented function is called `getData()` which takes in a ticker as an argument and returns a list of tuples of historical data for that ticker.
+Right now, the only implemented functions are `getData()`, which takes in a ticker as an argument and returns a list of tuples of historical data for that ticker, and `getTickers()` which returns a list of all the tickers in the DB.